Minkowski dimension and explicit tube formulas for $p$-adic fractal strings: Explicit Tube Formulas for -adic Fractal Strings

 Finally, we note that since the Fourier series

 is pointwise convergent on $\R$, the above direct computation of $V_{\mathcal{CS}_3}(\eps)$ shows that~\eqref{tfc} actually holds pointwise rather than just distributionally.

-In closing this example, we note that we could similarly use Theorem \ref{dtf} (or Corollary \ref{ftf}) to obtain an exact fractal tube formula for the $5$-adic Cantor set recently introduced in \cite{KRC} and defined in a way analogous to the $3$-Cantor set from \cite{LapLu1}. \end{example}
+In closing this example, we note that we could similarly use Theorem \ref{dtf} (or Corollary \ref{ftf}) to obtain an exact fractal tube formula for the $5$-adic Cantor string recently introduced in \cite{KRC} and defined in a way analogous to the $3$-adic Cantor string from \cite{LapLu1}. \end{example}

 \begin{remark} The $3$-adic Cantor string discussed in Example \ref{cantor volume} is an example of a $p$-adic (here, 3-adic) self-similar string.
 Another example of a $p$-adic (or nonarchimedean) self-similar string is the 2-adic Fibonacci string, whose complex dimensions are distributed periodically along two vertical lines (instead of a single one as in the case of a 3-adic Cantor string).
 (See \cite{LapLu2,LapLu2.5}; furthermore, see \cite{LapLu3} for the corresponding exact pointwise tube formula.)
 In general, a (nontrivial) $p$-adic self-similar string $\mcl_p$ is always lattice (that is, its scaling ratios are all integer powers of a single number, necessarily $p$; see \cite{LapLu2, LapLu2.5}.
 Therefore, unlike for real (or archimedean) fractal strings (compare with \cite[Chs.
 2 \& 3]{L-vF2}), which can be either lattice or nonlattice, the complex dimensions of $\mcl_p$ are always periodically distributed along finitely many vertical lines, the right most of which is the vertical line $\{ \mfr s = D_M \}$, where $D_M$ is the Minkowski dimension of $\mcl_p$.
 The corresponding fractal tube formulas, illustrating our main theorem in this section (Theorem \ref{dtf}) in order to obtain fractal tube formulas for general $p$-adic self-similar fractal strings, are provided in \cite{LapLu3}.